antrea-io/theia/docs/network-flow-visibility.md

 ClickHouse as the data storage, and use Grafana as the data visualization and monitoring tool.

 ### Deployment Steps

+This section talks about detailed steps to deploy the Grafana Flow Collector using Helm charts or YAML manifests.
+For quick steps of installing Theia including the Grafana Flow Collector, please refer to the [Getting Started](getting-started.md) guide.

 We support deploying the Grafana Flow Collector with Helm.
 Here is the [Helm chart](../build/charts/theia/) for the Grafana Flow Collector.
 Please follow